holepunchto/pear-workshop/readme.md

 # Pear Runtime Documentation

-Pear Runtime Documentation can be found at https://docs.pears.com or <a href="pear://runtime/documentation">pear://runtime/documentation</a>.
+Pear Runtime Documentation can be found at https://docs.pears.com or pear://runtime/documentation.